FAQ

 Is Request Network a blockchain, smart contract platform, or L2 scaling solution?

-No, you don't need a Request Node on <Chain> to request funds on <Chain>.
-Requests are created on Gnosis Chain (or on a testnet like Sepolia) regardless of where the payment(s) will occur.
+No. Requests are created on Gnosis Chain (or Sepolia for testing), even if the payment will happen on a different chain.
 Payment(s) can occur on any of our supported payment chains.

-To help builders get started quickly, the Request Network Foundation operates several Request Node Gateways that are free for anyone to use.
+To help builders get started quickly, the Request Network Foundation operates Request Node Gateways that are free for anyone to use.
 These gateways offer endpoints for creating and retrieving requests.

 Can a Request Node modify a request's contents before persisting it to IPFS and on-chain?